julianrubisch/better-stimulus/dom_manipulation/template.md

 ## Pain Point
 - You're dealing with an external library that yanks HTML off your page and you need to restore it.
-- You want to restore the page to a known state before leaving, e.g. to prepare for Turbolinks caching.
+- You want to restore the page to a known state before leaving, e.g. to prepare for Turbo caching.

 Good
 {: .label .label-green }